Master your French Press!

 The french press doesn’t require filter paper, which gives the coffee a rich flavor but might leave some coffee residue into the coffee.
 To minimize the coffee grinds in the coffee, one should use a press with a double layered filter.
 Our go to is the Espro french presses that are a modern version of the traditional french press.
 Even though the Espro Presses have the dual filter, they don’t filter the fats and natural flavors of the coffee, so the final brew will result in a flavorful and rich cup of coffee.

-This is how you can brew 4 dl of coffee with Slurp’s french press recipe:
+Instructions: This is how you can brew 4 dl of coffee with Slurp’s french press recipe:

 Brewing time: 4:00 min